sleeper/Emoji-Disambiguation/README.md

 ## Emoji Embeddings

-- Emoji embeddings are vector represenations of emoji meanings
+- Emoji embeddings are vector representations of emoji meanings
-- All current methods are not context dependent.
-Often key words describing the emoji are used to embed it
+- All current methods are not context-dependent.
+Often key keywords describing the emoji are used to embed it
 - This means the wrong meaning of the emoji is often assigned

 <img width="382" alt="Screenshot 2023-10-05 at 11 34 34" src="https://github.com/elenabarry/Emoji-Disambiguation/assets/53048127/e5057a22-6b53-4ecc-bc4b-db90e25fdc99">